ScilifelabDataCentre/Anubis/anubis/README.md

 - `reviewers`: Edit the list of reviewers, which must have user accounts.
 - `review`: Display the review field definitions, and add field.
 - `review_field`: Edit or delete the review field definition.
-- `decision': Display the decision field definitions, and add field.
+- `decision`: Display the decision field definitions, and add field.
 - `decision_field`: Edit or delete the decision field definition.
-- `grant': Display the grant field definitions, and add field.
+- `grant`: Display the grant field definitions, and add field.
 - `grant_field`: Edit or delete the grant field definition.
 - `reset_counter`: Reset the proposal counter.
 - `clone`: Clone the call.